Search powers: When the police can search you, your home or your things

 Search warrants are issued subject to conditions, which usually include the following:

-- The police may only seize items that are referred to in the warrant (but police may seize items in plain view if they believe they have another power to seize the items – such as if they find drugs while searching for a stolen item).
+- the police may only seize items that are referred to in the warrant (but police may seize items in plain view if they believe they have another power to seize the items – such as if they find drugs while searching for a stolen item)

-- A search warrant is valid for 14 days from the date on which it is issued.
+- a search warrant is valid for 14 days from the date on which it is issued

-- A search warrant may be executed at any time of day or night that is reasonable in the circumstances, whether the occupier of the premises is present or not.
+- a search warrant may be executed at any time of day or night that is reasonable in the circumstances, whether the occupier of the premises is present or not

-A search warrant does not authorise the police to search people found on the premises, unless while on the premises the police form a reasonable belief that a person on the premises is committing an offence that provides for a statutory power of search.
+A search warrant does not authorise the police to search people found on the premises, unless while on the premises the police form a reasonable belief that a person on the premises is committing an offence that provides for a legal power of search.

 Note: A search warrant may not necessarily relate to a search for property, but may also include a search for people – for example, a warrant to arrest a person, or a place of safety warrant issued under the Oranga Tamariki Act 1989.